+- The Headteacher;

-- The Head Teacher: - The Diocesan appointed ex-officio post holder; - Staff governors if they cease to be employed by the Academy Trust.
+- Ex-officio post holder;

+- Staff governors if they cease to be employed by the Academy Trust.

 In general, Governors are replaced as and when they reach the end of the term of their office.
 Subject to remaining eligible to be a particular type of Governor, any Governor may be re-appointed or re-elected.